scikit-hep/pyhepmc/README.md

 ## Documentation

-pyhepmc-ng currently has no separate documentation, but it mirrors the C++ interface of the HepMC3 library, which is documented here: http://hepmc.web.cern.ch/hepmc.
+pyhepmc currently has no separate documentation, but it mirrors the C++ interface of the HepMC3 library, which is documented here: http://hepmc.web.cern.ch/hepmc.
 <!-- end of description -->

 ## For developers